 #3: Broaden your sourcing methods

 To locate the most effective financial services specialists available, you need to be looking in all the appropriate locations.
-That’s why expanding on your sourcing methods is a terrific point to start, however doing so can be simpler said than done.
+That’s why expanding your sourcing methods is a great way to start, however this can be simpler said than done.

 Tap into as many diverse sources for candidates as possible.
 College and university graduation fairs as well as other recruiting events are a great method to get out in the area and meet entry-level candidates.
 If you’re struggling, there are several hiring software options available that can improve your initiatives and make your work less complicated.

 #4: Have a graduate employment strategy in place

 Companies in the financial solutions sector are among the biggest companies of entry-level candidates.
 That’s why most financial employers currently have some sort of graduate employment method to discover new graduates that are just entering the workforce.

 While that alone is an excellent beginning, it’s not enough to be competitive in such a congested job market, let alone to maintain momentum once you bring them onboard.
 Have a procedure in place for hiring university graduates, however, do not stop at just hiring them.
 Make a continual effort to refine their skills and nurture them into future leaders that will certainly propel your company forward.
 As Richard Branson famously said, “Train people well enough so they can leave, treat them well enough, so they don’t want to.”

 It’s obvious that the finance industry struggles with diversity.
 A recent study indicated that less than a quarter of individuals know that their employers are actively attempting to hire more females and individuals from minority groups.
 While finance businesses are gradually advancing in recruiting even more varied candidates, many are still failing – so there’s still room for improvement.